rvt/SoftRF/STRATUX.md

     - enable GPS, GLONASS and BEIDOU
 - disable LK8EX1 and LEGACY traffic messages

+## **IMPORTANT**: after compiling/flashing

+You can use the `SoftRF/software/app/Settings/basic.html` script loaded in a browser to generate PSRFC sentence.
-**IMPORTANT**: after compiling/flashing, SoftRF needs to be configured as follows, using the respective method:
+SoftRF needs to be configured as follows:

 - disable "NMEA sentences - Legacy"
 - when connecting SoftRF via USB with Stratux:
     - set "NMEA output" to USB